Advanced oxidation process

 Advanced oxidation processes (AOPs), in a broad sense, are a set of chemical treatment procedures designed to remove organic (and sometimes inorganic) materials in water and wastewater by oxidation through reactions with hydroxyl radicals (·OH).
-In real-world applications of wastewater treatment, however, this term usually refers more specifically to a subset of such chemical processes that employ ozone (O3), hydrogen peroxide (H2O2) and/or UV light.
-One such type of process is called in situ chemical oxidation.
+In practice within wastewater treatment, this term usually refers more specifically to a subset of such chemical processes that employ ozone (O3), hydrogen peroxide (H2O2) and UV light or a combination of the few processes.
+Common AOP configurations often include Fenton and photo-Fenton systems, in addition to ozone/UV, TiO2/UV photocatalysis, and Electro-Fenton systems.

 Description

-AOPs rely on in-situ production of highly reactive hydroxyl radicals (·OH).
-These reactive species are the strongest oxidants that can be applied in water and can oxidize virtually any compound present in the water matrix, often at a diffusion-controlled reaction speed.
+AOPs rely on in-situ production of highly reactive hydroxyl radicals (·OH) or other oxidative species for oxidation of contaminant.
+These reactive species can be applied in water and can oxidize virtually any compound present in the water matrix, often at a diffusion-controlled reaction speed.
 Consequently, ·OH reacts unselectively once formed and contaminants will be quickly and efficiently fragmented and converted into small inorganic molecules.
 Hydroxyl radicals are produced with the help of one or more primary oxidants (e.g. ozone, hydrogen peroxide, oxygen) and/or energy sources (e.g. ultraviolet light) or catalysts (e.g. titanium dioxide).
 Precise, pre-programmed dosages, sequences and combinations of these reagents are applied in order to obtain a maximum •OH yield.
-In general, when applied in properly tuned conditions, AOPs can reduce the concentration of contaminants from several-hundreds ppm to less than 5 ppb and therefore significantly bring COD and TOC down, which earned it the credit of “water treatment processes of the 21st century”.
+Researchers are also exploring doped metal-oxide catalysts and carbon-based materials to boost radical yields and broaden pH operating windows.
+In general, when applied in properly tuned conditions, AOPs can reduce the concentration of contaminants from several-hundreds ppm to less than 5 ppb and therefore significantly bring COD and TOC down, which earned it the credit of being one of the most effective "water treatment processes of the 21st century".
+Current research also focuses on reducing energy demand and minimizing byproducts produced during the process—such as bromate—to improve the viability of AOP implementation in different industries.